How to Teach Your Dog to Come

 When you’re out with your dog, do you call your canine to come when it’s time to go home?
 If so, your dog will think the word “come” means the end of fun, which might cause your furry friend to ignore the command.

-You can prevent this by showing your dog that “come” doesn’t always mean playtime is over.
+You can prevent this by showing that “come” doesn’t always mean playtime is over.
 Here’s what to do:

-- While your dog is running around and playing, periodically call your dog over to you.
+- While running around and playing, periodically call over to you.

-- Praise your dog for obeying, which will teach your pup that coming to you is just as pleasant as being allowed to run and play.
+- Praise for obeying, which will teach your pup that coming to you is just as pleasant as being allowed to run and play.

 “Come” Means a Chore is Next